Horror of lengthwise image

 must be one of them.
 It often took Hong Kong location.
 To tell the truth,

-I didn't know what kind of G men ("FBI detectives" in original
+I didn't even know what kind of G men ("FBI detectives" in original

 After all, Hong Kong in my stereotyped imagination was extremely strange